aignatiev/esp32-crosstrainer/README.md

 ## Software

 Original idea was to minimize the current consumption of the device to allow it to be battery powered.
 The ULP core is used to collect the usage data and the main core is only woken up to upload the data to Google Apps Script.
 In retrospect, this isn't really necessary when compared to average current consumption of the crosstrainer itself.
+Software is written using esp-idf framework.

 ### ULP

 The ULP is programmed to detect falling edges on a pin that is connected to a reed switch in the crosstrainer.
-After that the program goes into active mode and counts the edges, tracks time and measures the electronically selected load (difficulty) of the crosstrainer.
+After that the ULP program goes into active mode and counts the edges, tracks time and measures the electronically selected load of the crosstrainer.
 The main CPU is woken up after there is no falling edges for a preset amount of time.

 ### ESP32 Main CPU